- Teacher Ed

 Also affiliated with: The English Education Program in Writing and Rhetoric

 I prefer to be contacted by email.

-Patricia A. Dunn is a professor of English and a member of the English Teacher Education Program who teaches undergraduate and graduate courses in both English and in the Program in Writing and Rhetoric.
+Patricia A. Dunn is a professor of English who teaches undergraduate and graduate courses in both English and in the Program in Writing and Rhetoric.
+She is also an Associated Faculty in Women’s, Gender, and Sexuality Studies.
 Her areas of teaching and research are composition and rhetoric, English education, and disability studies.
 In 2013, she won the SUNY Chancellor’s Award for Excellence in Teaching.

 - Peer-Reviewed Books

 Dunn, Patricia A. Drawing Conclusions: Using Visual Thinking to Understand Complex Concepts in the Classroom .
 Teachers College Press, Columbia University.
 2021

 Dunn, Patricia A. Disabling Characters: Representations of Disability in Young Adult Literature .
 New York, Peter Lang Publishing.
 2015.

 Dunn, Patricia A. and Ken Lindblom.
 Grammar Rants: How a Backstage Tour of Writing Complaints Can Help Students Make Informed, Savvy Choices About Their Writing .
 Portsmouth, NH: Boynton/Cook Heinemann Publishers.
 April, 2011.